Kathikas – Agiasmata Nature Trail – Kathikas

 This is a fairly short and comparatively easy walk in countryside just to the north of Paphos.
 It’s worthwhile for some great panoramic views across a deep ravine and over the coastline of Coral Bay.
 It also passes close by a donkey farm – increasingly rare on the island these days – so if you like to listen to the strange sound of orchestrated braying echoing off the walls of a ravine then this is definitely the walk for you!

-After approximately 250 metres turn right down Agiasmatos Street, following this road through the village as indicated below…
+After approximately 250 metres turn right down Agiasmatos Street.
+Follow this road all the way through the village (ignoring Moutalliou Street on your left) as indicated below…

 … and out into a countryside of vineyards.
-You will arrive on Agias Marinas Street and, following this down, will arrive at a signpost indicating the start of the Agiasmata Nature Trail on your right (15 minutes).
+You will eventually arrive at a sign indicating Agias Marinas Street.
+The start of the Agiasmata Nature Trail is approximately 30-40 metres beyond the street sign on your right and is usually marked by a trail board.
+(15 minutes)

 Walk down the rocky path as it descends to the valley bottom.
-At the time of writing a tree had fallen across the pathway, but it was easy to duck underneath and continue downhill to reach a spring and a bench (20 minutes).
+A tree has fallen across the pathway, but it’s easy to duck underneath and continue downhill to reach a spring and some benches (20 minutes).

 Follow the path along the floor of the valley for a short distance.
 You’ll be accompanied by dozens of scurrying lizards and the occasional gecko keeping a beady eye on you.

-Your path will soon start to ascend in the shadow of the cliffs.
-This is the potentially problematical mud path mentioned at the start but, as you can see from the picture below, this wasn’t a particular problem when we walked it.
+Cross the valley bed after about 7-8 minutes and your path will soon start to ascend the other side of the valley in the shadow of the cliffs.
+This is the potentially problematical mud path mentioned at the start but, as you can see from the picture below, this hasn’t been a particular problem whenever we’ve walked it.

 …walk carefully along here for a few metres then turn left onto a track.

 You will soon reach another sign pointing back the way you have come.
-Opposite the sign you will see a path zig-zagging upwards.
+Opposite the sign you will see a path zig-zagging upwards to your left.

 Follow this to reach a viewpoint with a bench (45 minutes).
 It’s worth a brief stop here to enjoy the views across to Pegia and Coral Bay.
 You can see the wreck of the Edro III, a 2,517-ton freighter which ran ashore during stormy weather in December 2011 on its way to Rhodes.
 Not much treasure to be found as it was carrying an unexciting cargo of plasterboard.

-If you wish to return at this point it’s a simple process to walk back to the crossroads then continue straight across.
-Within a few minutes the road will take you back to the start of the Agiasmata Nature Trail and, from there, you can stroll back into Kathikas.
+If you wish to return at this point it’s a simple process to turn left here.
+Within a few minutes the road will take you back downhill to the start of the Agiasmata Nature Trail and, from there, you can stroll back into Kathikas.
 This abbreviated walk should see you back at a decent village café within about an hour and 20 minutes in total.

-Otherwise, your track continues more or less straight ahead.
+Passing the church on your right-hand side, continue more or less straight ahead.
 Ignore any tracks to the right or left until you reach a T-junction with a concrete road (1 hour 10 minutes).
-Turn left and walk towards a large house, passing it on your right before crossing over the Akoursos road (1 hour 15 minutes).
+Turn left and walk towards a large house, passing it on your right before reaching the Akoursos road (1 hour 15 minutes).

 After a couple of minutes’ walking go straight ahead at a crossroads then, after a further two minutes, go right at a Y-fork (34.900638, 32.435034) Keep straight ahead, ignoring a sharp turn to the right.
 About three minutes later take a left turn.
 Ignore any further tracks to both right and left until you reach a T-junction (1 hour 35 minutes) where you will turn right.
 After 200 metres turn left onto a clear track which soon bears left and leads you back to the Akoursos asphalt road at 1 hour 40 minutes.
 From here you will turn right and it is a simple short walk back into Kathikas where you will arrive at around 1 hour 50 minutes.